Town History the Way You Want It

 We had this (top).
 We exchanged it for this (bottom).

 In its heyday, during the 1940s and 1950s, Moodus was called the "Catskills of Connecticut."
-During the summer season, people visiting the nearly 40 area resorts quadrupled East Haddam's population to about 20,000 people.
+During the summer season, people visiting the more than 40 area resorts quadrupled East Haddam's population to about 20,000 people.

 Many resorts started as farms in the late 1800s and early 1900s,.
 To augment income, farm families started to host their urban relatives and friends, primarily from New York, New Jersey, Massachusetts, and parts of Connecticut.